MilosD15/MilosD15/README.md

 ## <div align="center">📜 My story 📜</div>

-<div align="left">I got in touch with computer technologies in my vocational
+<div align="justify">I got in touch with computer technologies in my vocational
 school for the first time.
 Firstly, I got familiar with Word, PowerPoint, and Excel as well as software and hardware in theory.
 In the second grade, I started to learn C. Soon, we transferred to C++ and that's the time I learned the core concepts of programming.
 Then, we began to make static web pages in HTML and pure CSS.
-That's where my fascination started. </div>
+That's where my fascination started. 😲</div>
-<div align="center">When we began adding dynamic elements to our
+<div align="justify">When we began adding dynamic elements to our
 static web pages using JavaScript, I knew that I had fallen in love with the web.
 Later, I was watching videos on various topics on my own, such as clean code, functional programming,